ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 Click **“Record”** button and start to carry out the steps described above for testing (Search blog page issart, etc.) then click **“Stop”**

-After these manipulations , we’ll have a step-by-step script in the “Commands” block.
+After these manipulations , we'll have a step-by-step script in the “Commands” block.

 ![](https://lh4.googleusercontent.com/2o2DLEBqOBd_Zbg83GJqfJWwaWb6SwrRR7QN1GAydSgj8Y0N01M3GdLF0nXwmvvOHtVa4KvkgNJnJkPSsuVb7CLwLsrhEb7SF7_FQgS3n6nxQO9Ke_2hfXBvo2jfDZvlSPkU6QXG)

 Now we need to check that we are in the Qa / Testing section of the IssArt website.
 After looking at the page, how can we know that we are in the right section?
 The page title gives us information about this.

-So let’s use this element as the confirmation that we are on the QA / Testing page of the IssArt website.
+So let's use this element as the confirmation that we are on the QA / Testing page of the IssArt website.

 ![](https://lh6.googleusercontent.com/Y_jZEEHnYnFD4Likj7l_8McCmm-Y3QlGQEbucIYNelFPVzvaC-OeLXJw6ZH8gU2myEuEwj0uC5MmLgB1pe2dh9Hnb3udFTwFgNGPzOKLcM0YEJgLSAEJcQWebA0OYvQthpI9w-Qw)